nationalparkservice/NPSdataverse/README.md

 # NPSdataverse
 Loads a suite of R packages for creating and manipulating data packages including interacting with DataStore.

+This is an early version of the NPSdataverse.
+Please request enhancements and bug fixes through [Issues](https://github.com/nationalparkservice/NPSdataverse/issues).

 ## Installation

 You can install the development version of NPSdataverse from [GitHub](https://github.com/) with: